YaLTeR/bxt-launcher/README.md

 ## Building

-You will need the Vala compiler and GTK libraries (GIO, GTK, libgtop, libgee).
+You will need the Vala compiler and GTK libraries (GIO, GTK, libgtop).

 ```sh
 meson build